stenglein-lab/SIV_to_HIV-2/README.md

 ## Pipeline to analyze variant SIV->HIV-2 variant datasets

-This repository contains the scripts involved in the identification and tabulation of variants in SIV->HIV-2 sequencing datasets as described in:
+This repository contains the scripts used to quantify and tabulate variants in SIV->HIV-2 sequencing datasets as described in:

-TODO: insert reference here
+** TODO: insert reference (DOI) here **

 ## to run the analysis pipeline on a dataset